easy-graph/Easy-Graph/README.rst

 Introduction
 ------------
-EasyGraph is an open-source graph processing library.
-It is mainly written in Python and supports analysis for undirected graphs and directed graphs.
-EasyGraph supports various formats of graph data and covers a series of important graph mining algorithms for community detection, structural hole spanner detection, graph embedding, and motif detection.
+EasyGraph is an open-source network analysis library.
+It is mainly written in Python and supports analysis for undirected networks and directed networks.
+EasyGraph supports various formats of network data and covers a series of important network analysis algorithms for community detection, structural hole spanner detection, network embedding, and motif detection.
 Moreover, EasyGraph implements some key elements using C++ and introduces multiprocessing optimization to achieve better efficiency.

 News
 ----